 the Quetrupillán, which you already can see far away,

-an hour the hike goes through a flat land which still shows
+hour through a flat land which still shows remains of the

-remains of the fires the pioneers made to get through the
+fires the pioneers made to get through the thick forest.
+From

-with evergreen coigües; the path gets narrower and steeper.
+coigües; the path gets narrower and steeper.
+After 70

-After 70 minutes walking there is a path to the left, it gets
+minutes walking there is a path to the left, it gets down

 straight ahead.
 There are some arrows carved in the trees